-Dreaming of a Meghalaya trip Dreaming of a Meghalaya trip ?
-You’re not alone!
-Known as the “Abode of Clouds”, Meghalaya is one of the most stunning states in Northeast India, famous for its rolling green hills, living root bridges, crystal-clear rivers, and endless waterfalls.
-But before you dive into all that magic, let’s answer the most important question: How to go to Meghalaya?
+Dreaming of a Meghalaya trip?
+Dreaming of a Meghalaya trip ?
+You are definitely not the only one!
+Nicknamed the "Abode of Clouds", Meghalaya is one of the most beautiful states in Northeast India.
+It is renowned for its green hills, living root bridges, crystal rivers, and plenty of waterfalls.
+But, before you get carried away with all its charm, let's tackle the most essential question first: How to go to Meghalaya?

 How to Reach Meghalaya by Flight